 - The size or scale of your activity consistent with other businesses in your industry.

 - Your activity is planned, organised and carried on in a businesslike manner.

 Under the PAYG withholding system, direct selling organisations are required to withhold tax at the highest marginal rate on commission payments to direct sellers unless the direct seller provides an ABN.
 In recognition of the practical difficulties this presents for the substantial number of ISPs who generate a small amount of commission, an exemption exists for companies who are Members of DSA.
 Under the terms of the current exemption, DSA Members are exempt from withholding requirements for payments up to a maximum of $15,000 per direct seller per year.
 Once an individual exceeds this level of earning, they should register for an ABN and provide it to their direct selling organization or withholding will occur.
 For ISP’s who company is not a member of the DSA tax may be withheld or you may be asked to provide further documentation.

 Getting an ABN is free and can make running your business easier in the future, particularly if you have to register for other taxes.
 For example, if you need to register for GST now or in the future, you’ll need an ABN first.

-Please refer to the following ebook for more information on ABN requirements.
-To download this ebook click here.
+Please refer to the following information sheet for more information on ABN requirements.
+To download this information sheet click here.